Coles Electroacoustics Ltd. 4104, 4038, and 4115 ribbon microphones

 These convert the old WE, Coles, and STC connector to XLR.

-Obviously a contemporary XLR-equipped cable can then be used.
+A contemporary XLR-equipped cable can then be used.